 ASP.NET Core has become one of the most powerful frameworks for building modern web applications.
-With its cross-platform capabilities, blazing performance, and rich ecosystem, it's a top choice for developers.
+With its cross-platform capabilities, blazing performance, and rich ecosystem, it's my "goto" for anything medium to large scale.

 Why ASP.NET Core?

-- Performance: Consistently ranks among the fastest web frameworks in benchmarks
+- Performance: Ranks among the fastest web frameworks in benchmarks

 - Cross-platform: Runs on Windows, macOS, and Linux